SFA-Computer-Science-Club/Arcade_Machine/README.md

-# Arcade_Machine
+# LumberjackPlatformer
-SFA Computer Science Club's Official Repository for Arcade Machine Project
+SFA Computer Science Club repository for the main game to be ran on the arcade machine: the Lumberjack Platformer!